HaiderMalikk/Reddish-Trends-Engine/README.md

 </a>

 ## 📌 Overview
-Mercur-AI is the backend system powering TradeSenseAI, a hybrid stock prediction tool that leverages financial data, social sentiment analysis, and AI-driven insights.
+Altharion is the backend system powering TradeSenseAI, a hybrid stock prediction tool that leverages financial data, social sentiment analysis, and AI-driven insights.
 Built using **Flask**, it serves as the core data processing and machine learning engine, handling API integrations, sentiment analysis, and stock market predictions.

 ## 🔥 Features
 ✅ **Financial Data Integration** – Fetches stock prices, trading volume, and technical indicators using APIs like Yahoo Finance, Alpha Vantage, and IEX Cloud.